aicwebtech/biblesupersearch_api/readme.md

 ## Contributing

 Thank you for considering contributing to Bible SuperSearch.
-If you find any bugs, please contact us.
+If you find any bugs, please [contact us](https://www.biblesupersearch.com/contact).

 ## License

-The Bible SuperSearch API is open-sourced software licensed under the [GNU GPL V3 or Greater](https://opensource.org/licenses/GPL-3.0)
+The Bible SuperSearch API is open-sourced software licensed under the [GNU General Public License (GPL) V3 or Greater](https://opensource.org/licenses/GPL-3.0)

+This software is licensed for NON-COMMERCIAL use only.

+Any commercial use requires a commercial license.
+Commercial use includes:

+* Putting the SOFTWARE behind a paywall
+* Charging others to access or use the SOFTWARE
+* Selling the SOFTWARE for any amount, whether by itself or bundled with other software
+* Incorporating into third party software which is NOT compatible with the GNU GPL.
+See [GNU License Compatibility](https://www.gnu.org/licenses/license-list.html#GPLCompatibleLicenses)
+* Any other use which would violate the GNU GPL

+Please see full license at https://www.biblesupersearch.com/license/